Annual Leave Management

 - On termination of employment, a staff member will receive payment for any annual leave that has not been taken, including payment for any annual leave accrued towards their next leave entitlement.

-- The Head of the Human Resource Management Division is responsible for
+- The Director of Human Resource Management is responsible for

 - the maintenance and integrity of the Aku Mahi system

-- the provision of annual leave reports to enable Deans, Heads and equivalent to monitor and manage annual leave within their areas of responsibility
+- the provision of annual leave reports to enable Deans, Directors and equivalent to monitor and manage annual leave within their areas of responsibility

 - the provision of information and advice about annual leave to line managers and staff

-- Deans, Heads and equivalent are responsible for ensuring that
+- Deans, Directors and equivalent are responsible for ensuring that

 - annual leave in their area of responsibility is managed in accordance with this policy and relevant legislative and contractual requirements, and is not carried forward by default

-- any concerns brought to their attention by the Head of the Human Resource Management Division about excessive leave liability for their area are addressed.
+- any concerns brought to their attention by the Director of Human Resource Management about excessive leave liability for their area are addressed.